FAST-HEP/fast-hep-docker/README.md

 fast-hep-docker
 =============
-A python 3.6 centos7 based docker image equipped to run all the fast-hep software stack.
+A anaconda python 3.7 alpine based docker image equipped to run all the fast-hep software stack.

 ## Usage